New Zealand Wildlife | Our Top 14 NZ Animals

 We’ll start with the bird that’s become synonymous with New Zealand, the Kiwi.
 There’s actually three kinds of Kiwi here in New Zealand, the bird, the fruit and of course, us Kiwis who call these incredible islands home!
 Our national bird nearly ended up on our flag at one point; you can read more about those shenanigans here.

 These wee fellas are found on both the North and South Islands.
-They’re unable to fly between the islands though as, like many of our birds, these guys are flightless.
+Kiwi are unable to fly between the islands though as, like many of our birds, these guys are flightless.
 They call our native forests home and as nocturnal creatures, they can be tricky to find!
 You’re far more likely to hear them in the wild than see them; the males have a shrill whistle whilst the females have a hoarse cry.
 These fellas are also pretty excellent at camouflaging themselves.
 Their brownish-grey plumage allows them to be swallowed up by the colours of the forest floor, but sadly they’re not brilliant at hiding from their biggest threat, man’s best friend.

-Kiwi eggs can weigh up to one quarter of an adult bird’s body mass.
+Kiwi eggs can weigh up to one-quarter of an adult bird’s body mass.
 To give you some perspective on that number, the average New Zealand woman weighs 72 kilograms / 159 pounds —if she gave birth to a Kiwi-sized baby, it would weigh just over 18 kilograms / 40 pounds as a wee newborn!
 The Kiwi lays the largest eggs of any bird in the world.
-We like to do things big here in New Zealand… in fact we’re home to some of the biggest species in the world.
+We like to do things big here in New Zealand… in fact, we’re home to some of the biggest species in the world.

 Kiwi conservation efforts have seen the population grow rapidly in some areas, including around the Coromandel Coast, where the local population doubles each decade.
 Whilst their numbers are improving in most cases, your best chance to see them is at a wildlife centre.
 There are heaps of Kiwi encounters across New Zealand, including in Queenstown, Hokitika and Rotorua.

-The cheekiest of all our birds, Kea are the world’s only alpine parrot.
+The cheekiest of all New Zealand birds, Kea are the world’s only alpine parrot.
 They’re found across the mountainous regions of New Zealand’s South Island, they tend to appear at the same time as food and they also love destroying things!
 More on that later though as a Kea actually ruined our research notes for this post… Their name came from their call, it’s common to hear a screech of “Keaaaaa” when you’re hiking on the backcountry trails of New Zealand.
 They possess a colourful cluster of olive-green feathers with a striking scarlet underwing.

-Kea are thought by many to be the most intelligent bird in the world, with a similar intelligence level to a seven-year old New Zealander or a 37-year old Australian.
+Kea are thought by many to be the most intelligent bird in the world, with a similar intelligence level to a seven-year-old New Zealander or a 37-year old Australian.
 We’re only kidding cuzzies (that’s what we call our mates across the Tasman Sea).
-As incredibly inquisitive creatures, studies carried out by Universities worldwide have shown that they problem solve as teams and they also exhibited signs of contagious laughter!
+As incredibly inquisitive creatures, studies carried out by Universities worldwide have shown that they problem-solve as teams and they also exhibited signs of contagious laughter!

 They provide locals and visitors with plenty of laughs but they can also be quite frustrating.
 Like a magpie’s smarter cousin, Kea are fans of taking other folk’s belongings, and their curiosity often leads to the ruination of an array of items, ranging from cars to tents.
 One of our favourite yarns about Kea is when one of these bright-winged bolshy creatures locked a tramper/hiker in a toilet at a backcountry hut in the Aoraki Mount Cook National Park!

 You may be surprised to learn that New Zealand is home to more species of penguin than anywhere else on the planet, even Antarctica.
 These waddling wonders are found along the coastline of both islands, although Blue penguins are the only species that call both islands home.
-Despite being the smallest of the penguins, this is the species that you are most likely to meet on your Antipodean adventure
+Despite being the smallest of the penguins, this is the species that you are most likely to meet on your Antipodean adventure.

 Penguins moult all of their feathers at once.
 This allows their coats to keep them dry as the moulting prevents leaks in their waterproof insulation.
 Their most common call at nesting sites is a loud bray finishing with a squeal.
 Sometimes, low growls can also be heard.
 Out at sea, penguins channel their inner dog and bark before being told they’re a good boy/girl by their owner (ok, we’re kidding about the last bit!).